MartinHelmut/lua-series/README.md

 # Lua series

 This is the companion repository for my [Lua series on my Blog](https://martin-fieber.de/series/lua/).
+Specifically for the first article: [Lua project setup with LuaRocks](https://martin-fieber.de/blog/lua-project-setup-with-luarocks/).

 The `main` branch is the latest iteration of the series.
 Every article has its own branch, based on what part it is.
 The first one being `part-1` and so on.